Egina Oil Field, Nigeria

 oil offloading terminal and various subsea production systems."

 Total began the development of a new FPSO for the project.
-The FPSO will measure approximately 330m in length, 61m in width and 33.5m in depth, and is expected to have an oil storage capacity of approximately two million barrels.
+The FPSO will measure approximately 330m in length, 61m in width and 33.5m in depth, and is expected to have an oil storage capacity of approximately 2.3 million barrels.
 The FPSO will have topsides modules with a gross dry weight of 34,000t.

 In July 2009, Total awarded a FEED contract to Dover Engineering.
 Dover signed an agreement with J P Kenny and MCS Kenny to facilitate project delivery.